nkabbara/nkabbara.github.io/docs/how-are-you.md

 of things she had to do to maintain that _you_.

-If she adopted a multi-self model, when at work, the Doctor Self might take leadership when emergiencies and prognosese are called for.
-The Ampethy Self takes the floor when a patient is describing his pain.
+If she adopted a multi-self model, when at work, the Doctor Self might take leadership when emergencies and prognoses are called for.
+The Empathy Self takes the floor when a patient is describing his pain.
 The Playful self might show up when the patient is in recovery and things are looking good.
 And when she gets home, the Pet Mother Self plays with the dogs and walks them and The Writer Self might continue working on her article.